 - Sizing must be precise

-3. BECROWM Waterproof Dog Boots Anti-Slip Small/Medium
+3. BECROWM Waterproof Dog Boots Anti-Slip

-- Flexible and comfortable
+- Waterproof and dirt-proof

-- Best for small to medium dogs
+- Best fit for small/medium dogs

 4. YAODHAOD Fleece Warm Dog Boots Winter